aryaprasad08/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+   These are the design issues that could make Nudge feel more intuitive.

+   * Wording and feedback: The device’s responses sounded stiff and robotic.
+For example, it said “Reminder added” instead of something more natural like “Okay, I’ve set that reminder for 7 p.m.”
+Error messages such as “Didn’t catch that” also didn’t help users fix their input.
+People wanted clearer, more guiding prompts, for instance, suggesting options or asking for specific details when something was unclear.
+   * Timing: Users were confused by the delay between speaking and getting a response.
+Simple cues like a soft sound or blinking light while processing would make the interaction feel more responsive.
+People also preferred being able to say flexible times like “later today” or “in 20 minutes,” rather than only exact times.
+   * Misunderstandings: The system often failed to pick up intent in casual phrases like “Remind me about Mom.”
+Because it relied on strict keyword matching.
+Adding fuzzy matching and intent detection would help the device handle these more naturally.
+   * Users wanted a brief confirmation after finishing tasks to give a sense of closure and trust.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
+   While Nudge is designed around voice, we found that relying only on speech can create confusion and limit accessibility.
+Introducing other interaction channels can make the system’s behavior clearer.

+  Visual feedback is something we could add.
+For example, an LED ring or light strip could communicate the device’s state at a glance — blue when it’s listening, yellow while processing, and green when a task is completed.
+These cues help users know what’s happening, especially in noisy settings where audio responses might be missed.
+A small display or e-ink panel could also show live transcriptions or upcoming reminders, giving users a quick way to verify or edit what the system heard.

+  Tactile feedback, like a gentle vibration, could signal that a reminder was saved, while a longer or double buzz could indicate an error or a need for clarification.
+This feedback is useful in situations where visual attention is limited, maybe when cooking or driving.

+  A web interface could provide a centralized place to view, edit, and manage reminders visually.

 3. Make a new storyboard, diagram and/or script based on these reflections.
+Scene 1: Idle Mode
+The device is on a kitchen counter in the early evening.
+The room is quiet.
+A soft blue light gently pulses around the base, signaling that Nudge is awake and ready to respond to a wake word.
+The user glances at it and immediately understands that it’s listening.

+Scene 2: Wake Word and Command
+The user says, “Nudge, remind me to call Mom at 7 p.m.”
+As soon as the wake word is spoken, the light brightens slightly to indicate that Nudge is actively listening.
+While the user speaks, the light holds steady.
+Once the command is finished, the light changes to yellow to show that the device is processing the request.

+Scene 3: Multimodal Confirmation
+Within a second, the light turns green.
+Nudge responds in a warm, clear voice:
+“Got it.
+I’ll remind you to call Mom tonight at seven.”
+The green light flashes once, giving a quick visual confirmation that the reminder has been set.
+The combination of tone and light makes the interaction feel natural and reassuring.

+Scene 4: Display Feedback
+On a small e-ink panel, the text “Call Mom at 7:00 PM” appears.
+This provides the user with a visual indication of what the device understands.
+If there’s an error, the user can tap the display to bring up quick edit options.

+Scene 5: Gesture Input for Correction
+The user notices that the time is incorrect.
+Instead of repeating the entire command, they tap and hold the top of the device to enter quick edit mode.
+The light shifts to soft white, signaling that the device is waiting for a correction.
+The user says, “Eight p.m.,” and Nudge updates the reminder.
+The light flashes green again, and the device confirms the change with a short response: “Updated.
+I’ll remind you at eight.”

+Scene 6: Reminder Notification
+At eight p.m., the LED ring turns orange and gives a brief double pulse, accompanied by a gentle chime.
+Nudge announces, “It’s time to call Mom,” and the reminder text appears on the e-ink screen.
+The user waves a hand over the device to dismiss the reminder.
+If they tap the display, the task is marked as done.

 ## Prototype your system